notorious-code/notorious-code/README.md

 React.js and component-based architecture
 Git/GitHub for version control & collaboration
 Professional deployment with GitHub Pages and Vercel
-I recently earned a UI/UX Design Certificate, which boosted my understanding of user-centered design and improved the way I structure interfaces.

 ## 💬 Ask me about
 Building responsive UIs, setting up GitHub repos and pages, structuring your first frontend project, or how to turn a static design into an interactive website.